Watermelon Oolong tea by Yawn

 © All That Tea

-How to brew Watermelon Oolong tea?
+brew Watermelon Oolong tea?

 Lighter green semi-ball shaped oolongs are always better brewed traditionally.
 That means using more tea leaves, and re-steeping multiple times.
 Which is exactly what we did.
 Traditional brewing using a gaiwan is not really a method you would use for flavoured teas, but there’s something about this tea that says it’s worth a try.